virtual-labs/exp-peterson-solution-iiith/experiment/fundamentals.md

 **Synchronization** refers to the mechanism that ensures that multiple processes or threads execute in a coordinated manner, particularly when accessing shared resources.

-In the context of Peterson's Solution, synchronization ensures that:
+In the context of Peterson's Solution, synchronization ensures that

 - Two processes do not enter the critical section at the same time.
 - A process waits if the other process is already using the shared resource.